 - a.
+Complete the Victoria College

+Student Organization

+Fundraising Activity Permission

+Request Form and obtain the

+appropriate signatures.
+These

+forms may be obtained from the

+Student Activities Office or

+from club sponsors.

+- Submit the approved form to the Director of Student Activities, who will keep the original and return one copy to the club sponsor.

+- A club whose fundraising activity request is denied may appeal as outlined in Section 3.5.

+- 3.242 All student organizations are required to conduct their fiscal affairs within the constraints of the funds allocated by the College and by supplemental funds obtained through approved fundraising efforts.
+All supplemental funds must be deposited with the College Business Office.
+Organizational expenditures must comply with College purchasing procedures.

+3.25 Sponsors

-Complete the Victoria College Student Organization Fundraising Activity Permission Request Form and obtain the appropriate signatures.
-These forms may be obtained from the Student Activities Office or from club advisors. - b.
-Submit the approved form to the Director of Student Activities, who will keep the original and return one copy to the club advisors - c.
-A club whose fundraising activity request is denied may appeal as outlined in Section 3.5. - 3.242 All student organizations are required to conduct their fiscal affairs within the constraints of the funds allocated by the College and by supplemental funds obtained through approved fundraising efforts.
-All supplemental funds must be deposited with College Central.
-Organizational expenditures must comply with College purchasing procedures. - 3.25 Advisors - 3.251 Each student organization must comply with the following requirements for advisors upon submission of an application for registration: - a.
-The Director of Student Activities shall be the advisor of the Student Government. - b.
-Every Victoria College student club shall have a faculty advisor; all faculty advisors shall serve at their own request. - 3.252 The definition and responsibilities of student organization advisors are as follows: - a.
-A advisor is a faculty or staff member who is interested in the purposes of the organization and who is willing to assume the responsibilities cited below. - b.
-Advisor responsibilities include:
+- 3.251 Each student organization must comply with the following requirements for sponsors upon submission of an application for registration: - The Director of Student Activities shall be the sponsor of the Student Government. - b.
+Every Victoria College student

+- club shall have a faculty sponsor; all faculty sponsors shall serve at their own request. - 3.252 The definition and responsibilities of student organization sponsors are as follows: - a.
+A sponsor is a faculty or staff member who is interested in the purposes of the organization and who is willing to assume the responsibilities cited below. - b.
+Sponsor responsibilities include: - (1) giving guidance and counsel to the officers and members in carrying out the purposes of the organization;

-giving guidance and counsel to the officers and members in carrying out the purposes of the organization; meeting with the members of the organization at their regular meetings;
+(2) meeting with the members of the organization at their regular meetings;

-(3) assuming overall responsibility for day-to-day supervision and activities of the club or organization; (4) ensuring that activities of the organization adhere to all College policies and procedures; (5) ensuring that organization members adhere to all College policies and procedures when engaged in organization- and College-related activities, whether on campus or off campus (including College-related travel); and
+ings; (3) assuming overall responsibility

+for day-to-day supervision and activities of the club or organization; (4) ensuring that activities of the organization adhere to all College policies and procedures;

-(6) ensuring that organization members who do not comply with College policies when engaged in organizational activity, on or off campus, are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct - Student Rights and Responsibilities.
+- (5) ensuring that organization members adhere to all College policies and procedures when engaged in organization- and College-related activities, whether on campus or off campus (including College-related travel); and - (6) ensuring that organization members who do not comply with College policies when engaged in organizational activity, on or off campus, are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct Student Rights and Responsibilities.